yegor256/blog/_posts/2014/jul/2014-07-31-travis-and-rultor.md

 ## You Can Do The Same

-Both Rultor and Travis are free hosted products, provided your projects are open source and hosted at Github.
+Both Rultor and Travis are free hosted products, provided your projects are open source and hosted at GitHub.

-Other good examples of Rultor+Travis usage can be seen in these Github issues:
+Other good examples of Rultor+Travis usage can be seen in these GitHub issues:
 [jcabi/jcabi-http#47](https://github.com/jcabi/jcabi-http/issues/47),
 [jcabi/jcabi-http#48](https://github.com/jcabi/jcabi-http/pull/48)